mugbug/talks/flutter_and_dart/the_dart_side_of_clis/slides/full_presentation.md

 # What is a **CLI**?

-A tool that knows how to execute one or more commands and may accept extra arguments for customization.
+A command line program that accepts text input to perform some processing and may return some output.

 ---